Vicken-Ghoubiguian/openWeather/README.md

 # openWeather

-NPM module written in JavaScript to get, treat and return weather datas from OpenWeatherMap.
+NPM module written in JavaScript to get, treat and return weather datas from the OpenWeatherMap's API.

 ## Contents